RnR-2018/BMEN4460-NB2-image_classification_on_MNIST_data/README.md

 </details>

 ## Acknowledgements
 This notebook is largely inspired by and adapted from [this GitHub repository](https://github.com/jkotra/mnist-pytorch).
 The network architecture used in the tutorial comes from [this GitHub repository](https://github.com/floydhub/mnist).
+Please note that the layer dimensions are (highly likely) incorrect in the network architecture illustration given by the cited GitHub repository.

 ### The CNN model implemented in this tutorial (again, the idea comes from [here](https://github.com/floydhub/mnist)).
 <img src="/data/MNIST_CNN_architecture.png" width="1000px">